Dlankheet/V3B-Food/README.md

 # V3B-Food
-For al your tasty needs.
+For all your tasty needs.

 # Mogelijke functionaliteiten
 * Registreren / inloggen verschillende rollen